starterdragon/PowerFactions/README.md

 ### TO-DOs
  - /f btop - Broadcasts Top Factions to the server
  - /f chat command
- - /f list - (Gives Player names in the Player's Faction)
- - /f list - (faction_name) (Gives Player names in any Faction)
  - /f search - (player_name) (Shows Player Faction and gives info of that Faction)

 License